-There were (and still are) digital marketing conspiracy theorists that believe if you give Google your money by purchasing ads through their Adwords program, magically, your website will start ranking or rank better in the organic search results.
+There were (and still are) digital marketing conspiracy theorists who believe that if you give Google money by purchasing ads through their Adwords program, your website will rank or rank better in the organic search results.
 It’s not true that because you buy Google Adwords, your SEO will improve, well, mostly not true – as with most things that go on in SEO, there is some truth to every statement.

 So Does Adwords Impact SEO Rankings?

 Let’s start by defining ranking signals.
 There are two types of ranking signals – direct and indirect.

 Direct Google Ranking Factors have been shown to have a statistically significant impact on rankings.

 Indirect Google Ranking Factors are factors that show a correlation with ranking.
 Still, due to a lack of data, they can’t be definitively defined or categorized as a direct ranking factor.

 Much like social media’s impact on rankings, which is indirect, Adwords has a similar indirect correlation.
 Let us explain what we mean.

 In its simplest form, any link-building activity (influencer outreach, social amplification, using paid media, etc.) is about exposing your content or notifying users that you have content on a particular topic that is contextually relevant.
 It is then up to the user to determine if the content provides enough value to link to it from their blog.

 If you buy AdWords, you will expose your content to additional users or influencers who can read it and, if they feel included, link to it.
 Getting this link impacts SEO rankings, not simply using Google Adwords.

 The good news is that this SEO myth seems to be talked about less and less each year.
 The bad news is that due to Google’s complex ranking factors, there will always be SEOs or business owners who claim facts such as “I started using Google Adwords, and my SEO rankings increased.”.
 Unfortunately, these myths are usually rooted in weak correlation data and not reliable, statistically relevant causation data.